dd should accept M,G,T,... for sizes

 dd accepts 'k' suffix to mean multiply-by-1024.
 GNU dd accepts other suffixes to represent mega, giga, etc.

-Updated by Rich Lowe almost 2 years ago
+Updated by Rich Lowe about 2 years ago

 - Status changed from New to Resolved